MAXIMIZE YOUR TIME: PRINCIPLES FOR GREATER RETURNS

 Would you call the items on a list “topics”, “tasks”, “activities”, “actions” or “goals”?
 Well, don’t overcomplicate, it can even mean all the same.

-The activities I want to plan come either from my pre-planning, spontaneously out of my head or they are remaining from previous achievement plans.
+The activities I plan come either from my pre-planning, spontaneously or they are remaining from previous achievement plans.
+If you want to implement this successful tool, discover Achieve More: How To Plan, Execute And Stick To Your Plan.

 PDCA (Plan-Do-Check-Act)

-The “P” reflects the planning process as described above, “Do” are your daily actions trying to achieve (cross) these goals from your list.
+The “P” reflects the planning process as described above.
+“Do” are your daily actions trying to achieve (cross) these goals from your list.
 “Check” is a review or reflection on what you have achieved compared to what you wanted to achieve.
 Lastly, “Act” refers to the act upon the review, i.e. adapting activities and goals.

 If necessary, the original plan is adapted based on what you achieved and what’s still to do.